QACTrainers/palette-generator/README.md

 Your task is to create a CI/CD pipeline with *Jenkins* that will allow your trainer to push up new changes to the repository and see the application running, without the trainer having to make any further configurations.

-You are expected to create your job using a Pipeline script (a.k.a. a `Jenkinsfile`) which will allow your trainer to start up a job on their own Jenkins server with minimal configuration.
-The job should do the following:
+You are expected to create a Freestyle job to do the following:
-* Be triggered by a webhook.

 * Clone down the contents of the repository.
 * Run unit tests.
 * Run the application.

 To start working on this project, use this repository as a template to create a version under your own username.
 You are welcome to make changes to the source code as you wish.
-Any files relating to your Jenkins deployment pipeline need to be added to this repository.

 <details>